Back to Song Library

 About Lullaby

 This lullaby page is aimed at players searching for a calm, gentle melody they can practice without fast rhythmic pressure.
-The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.
+The layout keeps the melody readable without crowding the phrase shape, so the tune still feels practical to scan away from staff notation.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of G. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
 It is well suited to quiet tone control, relaxed breathing, and smooth note connection.
 The melody-first layout keeps attention on finger changes, timing, and tone.